-Exponential growth specifically implies that the metabolic features of growing cells remain constant, independent of size, such that the ensemble of constituent molecules operates via a fixed set of reaction rates per unit cytoplasmic volume.
+Exponential growth specifically implies that the metabolic features of growing cells remain constant, independent of size, with the ensemble of constituent molecules operating via a fixed set of reaction rates per unit cytoplasmic volume.
 However, exponential growth in cell size is not essential for balanced growth.
-The only requirement is that cumulative cellular biomass doubles from birth to death.
-In principle, growth might be linear, with the rate of acquisition of biomass being independent of cell size, or sigmoidal, with the rate of growth initially accelerating and then decelerating as a critical size is approached.
+The only requirement is that cumulative cellular biomass doubles from birth to death, i.e., matches the rate of increase in cell number.
+In principle, growth might be linear, with the rate of acquisition of biomass being independent of cell size, or sigmoidal, with the rate of cell growth initially accelerating and then decelerating as a critical size is approached.

-Nonetheless, numerous observations on the growth of individual cells for multiple bacterial species support the exponential cell-growth model (or something very close to it) (Voorn and Koppes 1998; Santi et al. 2013; Iyer-Biswas et al. 2014; Osella et al. 2014; Campos et al. 2014; Susman et al. 2018), with no known striking exceptions.
-In addition, the model extends to eukaryotes.
-Godin et al. (2010) and Bryan et al. (2010) observed exponential growth not only in the bacteria E. coli and B. subtilis, but also in the yeast S. cerevisiae and mouse lymphoblast cells, and similar observations have been made on human osteosarcoma cells (Mir et al. 2011) and in the ciliate Paramecium tetraurelia (Kimball et al. 1959).
+Nonetheless, observations on the growth of individual cells for multiple bacterial species support the exponential cell-growth model (or something very close to it)^{20,58,95,112,125,143}, with no known striking exceptions.
+In addition, this particular model extends to eukaryotes.
+Godin et al.50 and Bryan et al.18 observed exponential growth not only in the bacteria E. coli and B. subtilis, but also in the yeast S. cerevisiae and mouse lymphoblast cells, and similar observations have been made on human osteosarcoma cells86 and in the ciliate Paramecium tetraurelia68.

 In terms of cell-size homeostasis, however, there remains a problem.
 Owing to stochasticities arising during division, not all cells have exactly the same size at birth.
 How then are the sizes of consecutive cells produced within a lineage regulated so as to prevent overly small/large cells from spawning ever more extreme descendants?
-If cells simply grew exponentially for a specified time before division - a timer model, those that were larger at birth would grow more over the specified duration, leading to a potentially runaway size distribution (Figure 9.3).
+If cells simply grew exponentially for a specified time before division, following a timer model, those that were larger at birth would grow more over the specified duration, leading to a potentially runaway size distribution (Figure 9.3).
 Under an alternative sizer model, cells might be programmed to divide once a critical volume is reached.

-For the best-studied organism, E.~coli, both of these models come up short.
-Instead, for a given environment, cells appear to add an approximately constant volume (Δ) prior to division (Taheri-Araghi et al. 2015) (Figure 9.4).
+For the best-studied organism, E. coli, both of these models come up short.
+Instead, for a given environment, cells appear to add an approximately constant volume (Δ) prior to division127 (Figure 9.4).
 This adder model leads to a simple mechanism of cell-size homeostasis, with the steady-state expected offspring size being equal to Δ .
-Contrary to the sizer model, the adder model predicts that larger newborn cells will divide at larger sizes (with expected volume $V_0 + \Delta$), in effect being oblivious to their current size.
-Nonetheless, with Δ remaining independent of size, the adder model predicts that cells with extreme size will produce descendants progressively returning to the expected size Δ , as can be seen by the following argument.
+Contrary to the sizer model, the adder model predicts that larger newborn cells will divide at larger sizes (with expected volume $V_0 + \Delta$), in effect being oblivious to their initial size.
+Nonetheless, with Δ remaining independent of size, the adder model also predicts that cells with extreme size will produce descendants progressively returning to the expected size Δ .
+The simple basis for such homeostasis can be seen by the following argument.
 If a newborn cell is larger than Δ , say by an amount v, then cell division will occur at expected size $(v + \Delta) + \Delta = v + 2\Delta$, and the average offspring size will be half that, $(v/2) + \Delta$, and hence shifted back towards the long-term expected value Δ by an amount v/2.
 The opposite (a shift towards larger offspring size) occurs if an offspring cell happens to be slightly smaller than Δ .
 In both cases, the deviations from the expected newborn size decline over time, insuring rapid convergence back to Δ .
-These arguments ignore new deviations that arise at each subsequent division, and the actual damping process is less smooth than this simple description implies (Tanouchi et al. 2015), with individual cells having unique response behaviors, presumably reflecting idiosyncratic stochasticies (Susman et al. 2018).
+These arguments ignore new deviations that arise at each subsequent division, and the actual damping process is less smooth than this simple description implies129, with individual cells having unique response behaviors, presumably reflecting idiosyncratic stochasticities125.
+Nonetheless, the overall condition of homeostasis is retained.